v2.8.12 — agentic coding harness · subscription-backed coding agents · master daemon

 Ten things subctl does to keep parallel coding agents productive.

-Basic orchestrator + parallel coding agents in tmux + 3-tier memory + vault + verifier + watchdog.
-One Bun process, one tmux server, N coding agents on the subscriptions you already pay for.
+Master daemon + worker teams + tiered memory + verifier + watchdog + dispatcher + MCP server.
+One Bun process, one tmux server, N coding agents on the provider accounts you already pay for.

 $subctl master prompt "spawn coding agents on foothold-v3 and billing in parallel"